PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter07/README.md

 ...
 ```

-2. Add the corresponding `magnum` services in `/ansible/inventory/multi_packtpub` inventory file if not assigned yet.
+2. Add the corresponding `masakari` services in `/ansible/inventory/multi_packtpub` inventory file if not assigned yet.

  `Masakari` `API`, `Engine`, `Hostmonitor` services will be running on the `Cloud Controller` nodes. `Masakari` `Instance Monitor` service will be running on `Compute` nodes.
 Additionally,  extra `hacluster` and `hacluster-remote` Ansible roles will be running on `Cloud Controller` nodes and   `Compute` nodes respectively.